Factory Standard Magazines

 Mec-Gar 18 Round Flush-Fit Magazine

 My favorite magazines are by far the magazines produced by Mec-Gar.
 Their anti-friction coating is excellent and the mags slide in and out with great ease.
-Also, the magazines hold greater capacities than the standard magazines for the same sized magazine.
+Also, the magazines hold more rounds than the standard magazines for the same sized magazine.
 For the same size as the factory standard 15 round magazine, Mec-Gar sells a magazine that holds 18 rounds.
 This is a great magazine for carry as it does not increase the size of the gun and allows for the greatest capacity.
 These magazines have 18 witness holes.

 These magazines are marked MEC-GAR DESIGN & MFG.